lm-sys/FastChat/README.md

 ```

 ### Fine-tuning with Local GPUs
 Vicuna can also be trained on 8 A100 GPUs with 80GB memory with the following code.
-To train on less GPUs, you can reduce the `per_device_train_batch_size` and increase the `gradient_accumulation_steps` accordingly to keep the global batch size the same.
+To train on fewer GPUs, you can reduce the `per_device_train_batch_size` and increase the `gradient_accumulation_steps` accordingly to keep the global batch size the same.
 To setup the environment, please see the setup section in [scripts/train-vicuna.yaml](scripts/train-vicuna.yaml).
 ```bash
 torchrun --nnodes=1 --nproc_per_node=8 --master_port=<your_random_port> \
     fastchat/train/train_mem.py \